packetcap/go-pcap/README.md

 # go-pcap

 This is a native go packet processing library.
 It performs a function very similar to [libpcap](https://github.com/the-tcpdump-group/libpcap), or, for that matter, [github.com/google/gopacket/pcap](github.com/google/gopacket/pcap), except that it is 100% native go.
-That means that:
+This means that:

 * you can build it with `CGO_ENABLED=0`
 * cross-compiling is simple